blankego/blankego.github.com/resources.md

 #### IDE

-The [QtCreator] rules!
-Get the 2.5 version, it chokes no more 0x lines!
+The [QtCreator](http://qt-project.org/wiki/Qt_Creator_Releases) rules!
+Get the 2.5 version, it no more chokes on 0X lines!

 ### Dependency hell